Juanpe (footballer, born 1996)

-Juan Pedro Jiménez Melero (born 31 March 1996), commonly known as Juanpe, is a Spanish footballer who plays for CD Lugo as a central midfielder.
+Juan Pedro Jiménez Melero (born 31 March 1996), commonly known as Juanpe, is a Spanish footballer who plays as a central midfielder for Málaga CF.

 Club career

 Cádiz

 Born in Jerez de la Frontera, Andalusia, Juanpe was a Cádiz CF youth graduate.
 On 2 December 2014, he renewed his contract for five seasons, and made his senior debut for the reserves late in the month by coming on as a late substitute in a 2–0 Tercera División home win against CD Mairena.

 On 13 January 2016, Juanpe was an unused substitute in a 0–2 Copa del Rey away loss against Celta de Vigo.
 On 19 August he made his professional debut, replacing Abel Gómez in a 1–1 away draw against UD Almería.

 On 1 January 2017, Juanpe was loaned to Segunda División B side Atlético Mancha Real, until June.

 Sevilla

 In August 2018, Juanpe joined Sevilla FC; initially assigned to the C-team in the fourth tier, he was promoted to the reserves in September.
 On 5 November 2018, he renewed his contract until 2020, being a regular starter afterwards.

 On 11 October 2019, Juanpe further extended his contract with Sevilla until 2021.